 It’s a given that there is almost no van setup that does not have hours, even days, of thought put into it, and Bill’s setup was no exception.
-We learned quickly that he had elected to remove the signature retro stripes off of his MODE 4×4 van in an effort to keep it under the radar of his neighborhood HOA.
-As we walked through the van, he showed us more of the extremely intentional and weekend-friendly modifications he had made to the van:
+He had elected to remove the signature retro stripes off of his MODE 4×4 van in an effort to keep it under the radar of his neighborhood HOA.
+A few more weekend-friendly modifications he had made to the van are as follows:

-- The shelf he bought from RB Components, installed above the driver’s seat.
+- An RB Components shelf, installed in the headspace above the driver’s seat.

-- The paper towel holder, with the end bent up purposefully so that the towel roll wouldn’t slide off when braking.
+- A paper towel holder, with the end bent up purposefully so that the towel roll wouldn’t slide off when braking.